Teacher Institute Program

 At this time, enrollment in the program is open to all who apply.
 If the number of applicants exceeds an effective student-to-instructor ratio, however, a selection process will be applied and candidates will be notified of their acceptance.

-Registration fee for Face-to-Face and/or Online Training is $750, which includes meals, resources and materials provided during training.
+Cost is $750 per person, which includes meals, resources and materials provided during training.

 The professional development sessions help beginning career and technology teachers meet the challenges that most teachers face in their first few years of teaching.